jupyter/docker-stacks/docs/using/running.md

     #  or http://127.0.0.1:8888/lab?token=d336fa63c03f064ff15ce7b269cab95b2095786cf9ab2ba3
 ```

-Together, the URL to visit on the host machine to access the server in this case is <http://127.0.0.1:49153/lab?token=d336fa63c03f064ff15ce7b269cab95b2095786cf9ab2ba3>.
+Together, the URL to visit on the host machine to access the server, in this case, is <http://127.0.0.1:49153/lab?token=d336fa63c03f064ff15ce7b269cab95b2095786cf9ab2ba3>.

-The container runs in the background until stopped and/or removed by additional Docker commands.
+The container runs in the background until stopped and/or removed by additional Docker commands:

 ```bash
 # stop the container